garrandall/popular-music-data/tracks/deeper-boss.md

 I'm tryin to get to Watts but Im stuck in Baldwin Hills (damn) Tryin to find myself for real though, check it
-If I just rewind myself I'll see it ain't that hectic Y'all dont hear me talkin but its time to get a stack Cause I'm about a second away, from goin back
+If I just rewind myself I'll see it ain't that hectic Y'all don't hear me talkin but its time to get a stack Cause I'm about a second away, from goin back
 To the corner slangin dope (now you know you don't wanna do that shit) Gankin cluckers, jackin high, cappin marks